whatmakeart/whatmakeart.github.io/themes/ananke/README.md

 - name*: It matches the built-in service reference (Ex: twitter, github)
 - url*: The url of the handle's profile on the service (Ex: https://twitter.com/theNewDynamic, https://github.com/ theNewDynamic)
+- rel: (default: `noopener`) Controls the `rel` attribute of the "follow" link.
+Useful for Mastodon verification which requires a `rel="me"` on the link.
 ```yaml
 params:
   ananke_socials: